UK reports biggest daily rise in COVID cases since Feb. 19

-LONDON, June 17 (Reuters) - Britain reported its biggest daily rise in new cases of COVID-19 since Feb.
+LONDON (Reuters) -Britain reported its biggest daily rise in new cases of COVID-19 since Feb.
 19 on Thursday, according to government figures which showed 11,007 new infections, up from 9,055 the day before.

 The number of new deaths within 28 days of a positive coronavirus test doubled to 19 from nine reported on Wednesday, the highest daily total since May 11 and one which takes total fatalities on this measure to 127,945.